Application Deadline: Wednesday, January 24, 2018, 4:00 p.m. CST

 - Explain how your program will utilize the PDF digital resources found on arts.gov and copies of your reading selection.

 The panel will review the promotional description to determine the applicant's comprehensive promotion of the NEA Big Read through digital and print channels as well as other public relations/marketing efforts; distribution of digital guides and promotional materials; and publicity through partnerships with local radio, print, TV, and media outlets as applicable.

 Capacity to manage and implement the proposed NEA Big Read programming

 The panel will review the following components to determine the applicant's capacity to manage and implement the proposed NEA Big Read programming including organizational capacity, the provision of appropriate personnel, reasonable budget plan, and evidence of the required 1 to 1 cost share/match.

 - Organization description (4,000 character limit, including spaces)

 - Describe your organization's history, programming, and achievements.

 - Describe your organization's experience with presenting community-wide programming that demonstrates an ability to conduct a successful NEA Big Read.

-- Outline the key staff and/or volunteers who will plan and implement the programming, including their titles, roles and responsibilities in the proposed program, and experience or capacity for managing an NEA Big Read.
+- Outline the key individuals who will plan and implement the programming, including their titles, anticipated roles and responsibilities in the proposed program, and experience or capacity for managing an NEA Big Read.

 - Include partner organizations' staff as applicable.